 In keeping with the Menorca vibe, the hotels in general are focused on health and wellness and relaxation.
 More than 70 hotels provide visitors the options of being in urban or rural settings, on the coast or the interior.
 We only sampled this one property, but wanted to stay longer and mix it up.
 Count on all Menorca hotels to offer help in arranging your island activities.

 Sant Joan de Binissaida.
 A big player in the agritourism movement in Menorca.They are renewing the land with olive trees, managing small olive oil production, and hosting events and hotel guests.
 The various rooms are named after musicians.
 The property opens to a section of the Camí de Cavalls.
-With all the amenities you need on site and free parking.
+Find all the amenities you need on site, plus free parking.

 When to Visit Menorca